CoolHandSquid/HackTricks-Automatic-Commands/README.md

 - Run multiple commands from a table at once by splitting the command numbers with commas.
 EX: 0,1,2 (Spaces and periods work as well)
 ![alt text](https://github.com/CoolHandSquid/HackTricks-Automatic-Commands/blob/main/Images/4_split.png)
 - Tilix Specific ProTips
-  - Ctrl+Z will bring you back to the central TireFire Page.
+  - Ctrl+Z will bring you back to the main table Page.
   - Ctrl+PageUp/PageDown will allow you to peruse through open tabs.
   - Ctrl+S will split the screen.
   - Ctrl+T for a new tab.